By Taylor Bradford ’19

 Those words were all that artist Shell Bradbury had to say to Jennifer Jukanovich, Gordon’s Vice President for Student Life, in order to help turn a dream into a reality.

-Two years later, the Office of Student Life sports a new mural that reflects its new name, staff and mission.
+Two years later, the Office of Student Life sports a new mural that reflects its new name and it has Office Desks That Are Height Adjustable, plus many other amazing new features.

 In light of recent issues that have been raised and budget cuts that have been dealt with, the Office for Student Life (formerly known as the Center for Student Development) felt that it needed to realign its team for the purpose of being more proactive for initiatives and serve the student body as best it could.